Graduate Research Consultants

 - design a unit of the class in order to scaffold research skill development

 - lead in-class discussion on days related to the research project

 - hold individual or group consultations with students

 - develop reusable online modules related to research

 There are many possibilities for how a GRC might spend their 30 hours to support the students in their research.
-GRCs should enable the instructor to require more demanding research projects while providing more support for the students as they pursue their projects.
+GRCs should enable the instructor to require more demanding research and creative projects while providing more support for the students as they pursue their projects.